bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-development-kit-bdk.md

 Daniela Brozzoni: 00:12:17

 Yeah, I think we have some work to do on the documentation side of things, because I realized recently just looking at the questions that people had, that our documentation assumed that people would have a good knowledge of how Bitcoin works.
-And if you're building a wallet, I mean, you should know something about Bitcoin, of course, but you don't have to know exactly what's a ccache and what's a lock time, etc.
+And if you're building a wallet, I mean, you should know something about Bitcoin, of course, but you don't have to know exactly what's a `ccache` and what's a lock time, etc.
-And I know, I mean, those are basic concepts, but if you really just want, okay, I'll create a single seed wallet, whatever, you don't want to have a documentation that just assumes that you know everything.
+Those are basic concepts, but if you really just want, okay, I'll create a single seed wallet, whatever, you don't want to have a documentation that just assumes that you know everything.
 So we do have some work to do on that side.

 Alekos Filini: 00:12:55